East Coast Railway Infrastructure Protection Projects ECRIPP

 Where are we now?

 We have carried out several surveys to inform Phase 2.
-These surveys covered non-intrusive ecological surveys, topographic surveys, unmanned aerial vehicle (UAV) surveys and bathymetric surveys.
-We are also undertaking a ground investigation to inform the design.
-Please see link to AA Screening Declaration relating to the ground investigation survey.
+These surveys covered non-intrusive ecological surveys, topographic surveys and unmanned aerial vehicle (UAV) surveys.
+We are also undertaking ground investigation to inform the design close to the rail line.

 Public Consultation 1

 Public participation during the design process is a key element in the delivery of ECRIPP.
-This project has two non-statutory public consultations planned.
-Public consultation 1 on ECRIPP is due to take place in later in the year on the Emerging Preferred Option for each of the five Coastal Cell Areas (CCA).
-This public consultation will consider all feedback received to advance the design through to public consultation 2 where we will present the Preferred Option for each CCA.
+This project has a two non-statutory public consultation process.
+The first public consultation on ECRIPP is the ‘Emerging Preferred Scheme’ for each Coastal Cell Area.
+This current public consultation will consider all feedback received, to advance the design through to public consultation two.

 Next Steps

-Following a full appraisal of the feedback, a Consultation Findings Report on -public consultation 1 will be prepared and published to document this process.
+Following a full appraisal of the feedback, a Consultation Findings Report on Public Consultation 1 will be prepared and published to document this process.

 ECRIPP - FAQs